|

 of the house.
 "Oh, look!" she gasped.

 The scene was magical.
-Strings of lanterns sparkled like stars
+Strings of lanterns were sparkling like

-around the snowy courtyard.
-Servants handed out hot spiced wine
+stars around the snowy courtyard.
+Servants were handing out hot

-and festive sweetmeats.
-And, at the centre of everything, the
+spiced wine and festive sweetmeats.
+And, at the centre of everything,

 decoration.